Model Exporting¶

 To check for errors in the export you can re-import the exported file.

-By this point you must be wondering how to export textures for the game without using granite.
-This is done by editing the Material Set (.mmat) file, located in model/<model_prefix>/<model_id>/vars/<number>.mmat (each number represents a different material variation, used for color packs).
+Editing materials are done by editing the Material Set (.mmat) file, located in model/<model_prefix>/<model_id>/vars/<number>.mmat (each number represents a different material variation, used for color packs).

 - Get FlatBuffers / flatc, which you should already have if you already imported models.
 Extract it.